Dracks/vest/readme.md

 mod.init()!
 ```

-Also you can set a module as global creating it like `Module{global: true`, once this is imported, the services of this module will be available accross all modules. **Only to be used with specific cases, but should not be used normally**
+Also you can set a module as global creating it like `Module{global: true}`, once this is imported, the services of this module will be available accross all modules. **Only to be used with specific cases, but should not be used normally**